 Teaching Notes and Tips

 The student exercise serves as the summative assessment for the activity.
 Some questions have clearly correct answers.
-Teachers can develop a simple grading scheme for open ended questions such as two points for thorough and correct answer, one point for partially correct, and zero for incorrect.
+Teachers can develop a simple grading scheme for open ended questions such as:

 References and Resources